manishs86/COVID19_tracker/conclusion.md

 ## Why it is important
 Covid had changed our personal lives dramatically.
 One of the significant changes within the lifestyle is the way of how we keep ourselves safe.
 So, it become essential to track the spread of the virus across the nation.
 From this aspect, it is important to compare the upto date numbers with the previous day to correctly judge the situation.
 Additionally, it would be good to see which state across the nation has a good control over the virus spread by looking over the trajectory chart.

+> The dashboard visualize the data from Jan to October, 2020 cases for short computation time.

 ## Main Features
 The dashboard has 5 main componets:
 - Indicators show current cases and the increase/decrease from the day before.